buzzqw/TUS/OBSS/markdown-separati/en/11-rules-for-proficiencies.md

 **If time becomes a factor not to be considered**, that is, the character has at least 1 hour to think and work and has no penalties or risk, consider having rolled 18 (but there is no dice explosion or Critical Success even if the total is 18).

-If you want to take these values, ask the Narrator, they will tell you if based on the situation, urgency, dangerousness of what surrounds you, you can take the score.
+If you want to take these values, ask the Game Master, they will tell you if based on the situation, urgency, dangerousness of what surrounds you, you can take the score.
 Starting to pick a door lock in a dungeon asking for 10 requires extreme cool-headedness and recklessness.
 Taking 10/14/18 should not be granted for knowledge checks.

 >>> **Good lecture**: I recommend everyone to read the excellent article by Lorenzo Bertini \hrefhttps://dietroschermo.wordpress.com/2022/03/10/elogio-del-10-e-del-20Elogio del 10 e del 20 for a critical and intelligent examination of success and failure in checks.